dreedyman/mstc-cloud-worker/README.md

 {"image": "mstc/python-test:latest",
  "timeOut": 5,
  "jobName": "test-job",
- "inputBucket" : "bucket",
+ "inputBucket" : "in.bucket",
- "outputBucket" : "out-bucket",
+ "outputBucket" : "out.bucket",
 }
 ```

-* If the `timeOut` property is not ptovided, the default is 15 minutes.
+* If the `timeOut` property is not provided, the default is 15 minutes.
 * If the `output bucket` is not provied, the input bucket is used.